 A limited supply of available properties along the South Coast of Santa Barbara County is keeping values higher than one might expect as compared to many inland areas of California and most areas of the United States.
-The appreciation rate along the South Coast has softened and multiple offer situations are now few and far between.
-On the South Coast of Santa Barbara County as of October 4th there were 438 active House/PUD listings (down from 465 in September) and 113 active Condominium listings available for sale (up from 106 in September).
-Generally, there is much more inventory available in the higher price ranges than in the lower ranges as 178 (41%) of the 438 active House/PUD listings are located in Montecito and Hope Ranch.
+The appreciation rate along the South Coast has softened and there are fewer multiple offer situations, but they still do exist.
+On the South Coast of Santa Barbara County as of February 8th there were 292 active House/PUD listings and 74 active Condominium listings available for sale.
+Generally, there is much more inventory available in the higher price ranges than in the lower ranges as 126 (43.2%) of the 292 active House/PUD listings are located in Montecito and Hope Ranch.
 Compare these low totals to the years 2007 to 2011 when the total number of available listings ranged between 734 and 1,026.
 Historically the highest number of available listings along the South Coast was recorded in June of 1992 when there were 1,297 listings available for sale!